-This homemade tomato soup is rich and creamy and super simple to make.
-Served with a hot and gooey grilled cheese sandwich, it's the perfect comfort food for a rainy day lunch or dinner.
+This easy homemade tomato soup is rich and creamy, and super simple to make in just 30 minutes.
+Served with a hot and gooey grilled cheese sandwich, it's the perfect comfort food for a rainy day.

-For this tomato soup recipe there are only 3 ingredients to chop up, and about 10 minutes of active cooking time.
-Bu that little bit extra time and effort goes a long way.
-It makes this homemade tomato soup soooo much better than the canned version.
+For this tomato soup recipe, there are only three ingredients to chop and about 10 minutes of active time.
+But that little bit of extra time and effort goes a long way to build flavor.
+And it makes this homemade tomato soup soooo much better than the canned stuff!

-- Onion and carrots - The vegetables will help balance out the bright acidic flavors of the tomatoes and also add some body to the soup.
+- Onion and carrots - These savory vegetables will help balance out the bright, acidic flavors of the tomatoes and also add some body to the soup.

-- Canned tomatoes - Fresh tomatoes are great but typically when it's soup weather tomatoes are out of season, so I usually go with canned here.
+- Canned tomatoes - Fresh tomatoes are great, but typically when it's soup weather tomatoes are out of season, so I go with canned tomatoes for this recipe.
 I like to use San Marzano tomatoes which are usually sweeter and a little less acidic than the generic whole tomatoes.

-Start by cooking your chopped onion and carrots in a large pot with a mixture of hot olive oil and butter over medium high heat.
-Next add in a clove or two of minced garlic and cook until fragrant.
+- In a large pot or dutch oven heat oil and butter over medium-high heat until butter is melted and foaming.
+Add onions and carrots and cook until softened, around 5-6 minutes.
+Next, add a clove or two of minced garlic and cook until fragrant.
 Make sure to stir frequently so it doesn't burn.

-Add in 2 tablespoons of tomato paste and stir frequently until it begins to darken.
+- Add two tablespoons of tomato paste and stir frequently until it begins to darken.
 Cooking the tomato paste will help reduce the acidity.

-Now add in the canned tomatoes with their juices.
+- Now add in the canned tomatoes with their juices.
 Then add in your broth, sugar, and thyme.
-Bring the mixture to a simmer and reduce the heat to medium low.
-Cook for around 30 minutes.
+Bring the mixture to a simmer and reduce the heat to medium-low.
+Cook for around 10 minutes.
 Stir the soup occasionally as it cooks and adjust the heat as needed to maintain a gentle simmer.

 - 1 tbsp olive oil